 All six of his Mars Hill teams combined for 3.0 grade point averages or better.
 His 2010 team posted a 3.54 mark to rank as the highest GPA of any team sport in the SAC.

-Prior to leading Mars Hill, Williams spent three seasons as the head softball coach at Western Guilford High School.
-He also led the North Carolina Sun Devils 18-and-under fast-pitch softball travel team.
+Prior to leading Mars Hill, Williams spent three seasons as the head softball coach at Western Guilford High School in Greensboro, N.C.
+He also led the North Carolina Sun Devils 18-and-under travel softball team.

 Williams, who graduated from Guilford College with a degree in management, played baseball at Belmont Abbey (N.C.) in 1996 and 1997 and Emory and Henry (Va.) in 1998.